Fractional Orbital Bombardment System

 The maximum altitude would be around 150 km.
 Energetically, this would require a launch vehicle powerful enough to be capable of putting the weapon 'into orbit'.
-However the orbit is only a fraction of a full orbit, not sustained, and so there would be much less need to control a precise orbit, or to maintain it long term.

 Development history and deployment

 Lead-up to FOBS development

-Some USSR officials began expressing a desire for a FOBS-type weapon around the time of Sputnik's launch.
-By the early 1960s, the Soviet Union felt that pursuing a system like the FOBS would be a natural next step given their belief that the US was already planning to use space to mount nuclear attacks The success of the Soviet Vostok program which saw a rocket send a human into orbit and then land at a predesignated location made this kind of weapon seem more feasible.
+Some Soviet officials began expressing a desire for a FOBS-type weapon around the time of Sputnik's launch.
+By the early 1960s, the Soviet Union felt that pursuing a system like the FOBS would be a natural next step given its belief that the US was already planning to use space to mount nuclear attacks.
+The success of the Soviet Vostok program which saw a rocket send a human into orbit and then land at a predesignated location made this kind of weapon seem more feasible.

 Competing FOBS designs

 Soviet rocket engineer Sergei Korolev seems to have been responsible for the first FOBS-type missile design.
 His offering was the GR-1; it was also known as 'Global Missile 1' within Korolev's design bureau, as SS-X-10 Scrag by NATO authorities, and as 11A513 (or 8K73) by Soviet GRAU index.
 Korolev's research began as early as 1960 and the GR-1 project was sanctioned by Soviet officials on September 24, 1962.

 Korolev brought up the idea of the GR-1 to Soviet Premier Nikita Khrushchev in early 1962.
 Soon after, Khrushchev announced that the Soviet Union was capable of utilizing "global missiles" that could fly over both the North and South Poles on their way to a target, continuing on to say that this type of weapon would render early warning radar systems practically obsolete and leave the enemy with no time to retaliate before the weapon's impact.
 Korolev's engineers first estimated that NATO radar systems would detect the GR-1's warhead only two minutes before arrival.

 The GR-1 was to use the NK-9 and NK-9V as main engines in its first and second stages respectively.
 Though the NK-9 and NK-9V weren't created by Korolev's team, the GR-1's 8D726 retrorocket engine was.
 This engine would prove to be instrumental to the progress of Russian rocketry, specifically for its importance in the development of the Blok-D upper stage of rockets like the N1, Proton, and Zenit.

 The GR-1 had three stages and a total vehicle mass of 117 tons.
 It was 35.31 meters long with a 2.68 meter diameter and could carry a single 2.2 megaton yield nuclear warhead.
 It was cryogenic liquid propelled, utilizing a mix of RG-1 kerosene with liquid oxygen (LOX).

 Two other FOBS-type missile projects emerged around the time of the GR-1's early development.
 It seems that each of these projects were competing with one another for usage selection.